 - It is logical that this causes stress

-- I understand this has affected you
+- I understand that this affects you.

 You don’t have to analyze everything.
 Simply listening and reporting what you hear is often enough.